RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 PBC box relaxation via NPT
 ######################################

-This function allows one to run multiple NPT simulations (constant pressure and temperature) in order to relax the periodic box dimensions of the system.
+This function allows one to conveniently run multiple NPT simulations (constant pressure and temperature) in order to converge the periodic box dimensions of the system.